Self-help Techniques for Coping with Mental Illness

 Have you ever wondered if art therapy is for you?
 Does this scenario sound like you?

-Sitting in that day-room on her first day of treatment, she let her mind become immersed in the activity of the room.
-The bustled motion of others as they took their seats and the constant buzz of conversations meshed together creating a blanket of noise and bewilderment that covered her uncomfortably.
+As she sat in this lounge on her first day of treatment, she immersed her mind in the activity of the room, the busy movement of the others as they sat down and the constant buzz of conversation intertwined to create a blanket of noise and confusion that enveloped her uncomfortably.

-Rather than searching for the nearest exit, she pulled a small collection of pencils and a blank drawing notebook from her bag.
-As the dialogue of others intensified around her, she tried to turn her thoughts inward.
-With a heavy hand, she placed the pencil tip on the paper and started to draw.
+Instead of looking for the next exit, she pulled out a small collection of pencils and an empty drawing book from her pocket.
+As the dialogue of the others around her intensified, she tried to direct her thoughts inward.

-Day after day and week after week, she returned to that day-room.
-She sat through group therapy and empowerment sessions, mindfulness training, and goal setting, learning skills to overcome her diagnosis.
-Keeping her company with each and every group session was that drawing pad and pencils.
+Day after day and week after week she returned to this day room.
+Group therapy and empowerment sessions, mindfulness training and goal setting, learning skills to overcome her diagnosis accompanied her.

-As time went on, the collection of drawings grew, becoming more symbolic and meaningful with each one.
-The artwork had increased her trust and would soon would be shared with others in the program.
+As time went by, the collection of drawings grew, becoming more symbolic and significant with each of them, and the work of art had strengthened their confidence and was soon to be shared with others in the program.

-With an increase in confidence, she found a new lease on life, through art as a coping mechanism.
+With increasing self-confidence, she found a new perspective on life through art as a coping mechanism.

 Art is not about being right; it is about being honest and truthful.
 Be authentic in your self-expression and see what is inside of you.

 You are not limited to words to express your feelings.
-You can use color, motion, and design to state what is going on internally.
+You can use color, movement, and design to say what is going on internally.
 Art also allows you to communicate your thoughts when words are not available.

-Any markers, colored pencils, and paper can do the trick.
-These supplies are readily available at any discount chain, craft or hobby retailer, or even the local dollar store.
+All markers, crayons and paper can do the trick.
+These supplies are readily available at any discount store, craft or hobby retailer, or even in the local dollar store.

-Your art is for yourself and no one else.
-The technique is not important, the use of materials is not important, and the quality of the finished product is not important.
-What is important is that you have the ability to express the emotions in a positive manner.
+Your art is for yourself and for no one else.
+Technique is not important, the use of materials is not important, and the quality of the finished product is not important.
+It is important that you have the ability to express emotions positively.

-Draw on a napkin at a restaurant or carry a small notepad in your purse.
-You can even find apps on your phone if you are technologically inclined.
+Draw on a napkin in a restaurant or carry a small notepad in your handbag.
+If you are technologically savvy, you can even find apps on your phone.
 You can create art wherever you are!
-Even more importantly, you can create art the very moment where you are experiencing heightened emotions, making the art more accurate in the message being shared.
+More importantly, you can create art at the very moment you experience heightened emotions, which makes the art in the message that is shared more precise.

-For those of you who haven’t considered using the arts, maybe this is the time to start.
-Pull out some pencils, find a pad of paper and locate a comfortable place to begin.
-You are not alone.
-Art is a journey and as with any journey, it starts with just a one single step.
+For those of you who haven’t thought about using art yet, perhaps it’s time to start.
+Pull out a few pencils, find a piece of paper and find a comfortable place to start.
+You’re not alone.
+Art is a journey, and like any journey, it begins with a single step.

 As always, reach out to CHI Health Behavioral Care for more questions.